nicolas314/wunder/README.md

 reading the X-Real-IP header.
 This should be adapted to your reverse proxy if you use another one.

-The geolocating service is ip-api.com for which you do not need an API key as long as the number of daily requests remains reasonable.
+The geolocating service is ipinfo.io for which you do not need an API key as long as the number of daily requests remains below 1000.
 Wunderground also offers and IP-based geolocation service but I found it to be less reliable.
 YMMV.